mvarona/Sliding_Puzzle_Motorola_6809/readme.md

 It is necesary to download the emulator archives (assembler,linker and executer) available for Linux (6809emu-UbuntuXXXX.tar.
 If you use a different Linux distro from Ubuntu, just try both versions of the archives).

-1. Decompress the file with the command "tar xvf 6809emu-UbuntuXXXX.tar" where XXXX is the rest of the name of the version you are trying to install.
+1. Decompress the file with the command `tar xvf 6809emu-UbuntuXXXX.tar` where XXXX is the rest of the name of the version you are trying to install.
 After that, reopen your session to apply the changes.

-• If you receive an error in 64bits like "bash: /home/javserher/bin/as6809: No such file or directory" trying to assembly,linking or executing, install the following package with the command "sudo apt-get install libc6-i386".
+• If you receive an error in 64bits like "bash: /home/javserher/bin/as6809: No such file or directory" trying to assembly,linking or executing, install the following package with the command `sudo apt-get install libc6-i386`.

 **When assemblying,linking or 1-step-executing you need to specify all .asm (while assemblying or 1-step-executing) or .rel files generated after assemblying for linking**